PhilMo6/Lua_pi_pan/README.md

 This will update your pi and install all needed lua libraries as well as sqlite, Mako Server, and Tshark.
 It will also modify your the pi's config to look for 1 wire temperature sensors.

-At the moment the lua gpio library used is not comparable with the raspberry pi 3 and so lua pi pan will not work with one until I switch to a different library.

 Lua pi pan makes use of the following external programs.
 Mako Server https://makoserver.net/
 Tshark https://www.wireshark.org/docs/man-pages/tshark.html